How to Get a New Jersey Marriage License

 The individual performing the ceremony should file the license with the registrar in the municipality where the marriage took place within 5 days of the wedding.

-NJ Wedding Officiants, New Jersey Civil Unions, NJ Weddings, Wedding Officiants in NJ
+NJ Wedding Officiants, LGBT Weddings, NJ Weddings, Wedding Officiants in NJ

 New Jersey Beautiful Weddings will help create a beautiful wedding ceremony for your special day!

-To learn more about our New Jersey wedding services, including wedding ceremonies, civil unions, commitment ceremonies and vow renewals, please click on the links below:
+To learn more about our New Jersey wedding services, including wedding ceremonies, LGBT weddings, commitment ceremonies and vow renewals, please click on the links below: